OpenJarbas/simple_NER/readme.md

 This is a rule based NER library, if you are looking for a out of the box solution check these projects

+- [emnlp2017-bilstm-cnn-crf](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf) - BiLSTM-CRF implementation that used for NLP Sequence Tagging (for example POS-tagging, Chunking, or Named Entity Recognition).
 - [NeuroNER](https://github.com/Franck-Dernoncourt/NeuroNER) - Named-entity recognition using neural networks.
 Easy-to-use and state-of-the-art results.
 - [Chatbot NER](https://github.com/hellohaptik/chatbot_ner) - Named Entity Recognition for chatbots
 - [EpiTator](https://github.com/ecohealthalliance/EpiTator) - Annotators for extracting epidemiological information from text.